 Even a durable stainless steel fridge may experience airflow issues.
 If you have any problems with the coils or with the condenser fan, the refrigerator will likely feel very hot to the touch.

-Your fridge will overheat if the coils are clogged or the fan malfunctions.
+Your fridge will overheat if the coils are clogged or the fan motor malfunctions.
 When this happens, the risk is that your fridge might be damaged permanently.

 A side by side refrigerator with the refrigerator on the right and the freezer on the left

 An overheating fridge could also result in a fire hazard.
-When the compressor overheats, it could lead to an electrical short, leading to a fire in your home.
+When the refrigerator compressor overheats, it could lead to an electrical short, leading to a fire in your home.

 Paying attention to a warning sign like heat between the doors on a side-by-side refrigerator could spare you from expensive repairs and even property destruction.